tomuxmon/bevy_roguelike/README.md

 //...
 ```

-When plugin is loaded you also need to give your actors All the required components.
-Or just use `Combat` bundle.
+When plugin is loaded you also need to give your actors all the required components.
+Just use the `Combat` bundle.

 ```rust